mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 ### Question:

-**Now that you have seen which values can be used to customize the installation, what command you think you will you use to deploy the application?**
+**Now that you have seen which values can be used to customize the installation, what command you think you will use to deploy the application?**

 Use `helm -h`{{execute}} and search for different options.